source-academy/general/README.md

   token provided by the authentication provider).
 The CS1101S deployment uses the university's single sign-on service.
   There is also support for Amazon Cognito, which is used for the staging deployment.
 It is not hard to add support for other services provided that they support OAuth2 or OpenID.

+- Google Drive: used for the Google Drive integration.
+You only need to obtain an API key and OAuth credentials; the deployment guide will detail this.
+Optional; without this, the Google Drive integration will be unavailable.

 ## Deployment costs